Samus' gunship finally lands on Wii, should you believe the hype? Are the controls as good as we hoped?

 Ranking Samus' adventures

 What's the best Metroid game of all time?
 Well, we're about to tell you just that with our list of all Metroid games ranked from worst to best.
-As is the case with these lists, we've taken all the opinions of Team NL along with a host of other variables, put that data into a blender, mixed it into a delicious smoothie,...
+As is the case with all our All Time lists, we've taken all the opinions of Team NL along with a host of other variables, put that data into a blender, mixed it into a delicious...

 About The Game